Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-pub-sub.md

 - Amplitude sends the `user_id`, `event_name`, and `created_at`  along with all user, group, and event properties to Pub/Sub.
 - The data Amplitude posts in Pub/Sub is the same JSON as documented in the [Amplitude Export API](https://www.docs.developers.amplitude.com/analytics/apis/export-api/#response).
 - This destination supports Identify Forwarding.
-Anytime you make an Identify call to Amplitude, we forward that user information.
+Anytime you make an Identify call to Amplitude, Amplitude forwards that user information.
 See [Identify documentation](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) for more information.
 - The ‘Google Cloud Service Account’ must be entered in as a base64 encoded string.

 ## Setup